keldonia/bTime/documentation/binaryTimeFactory.md

 ## `#decimalToBinaryString`

-The `#decimalToBinaryString` converts number into a binaryString representation with the given scheduling interval
+The `#decimalToBinaryString` converts number into a binaryString representation with the given scheduling interval.

 ```typescript
   // If using the scheduler